Dental Hospital, located Sukhumvit Road Soi 77. Dental Services.

 Dental services at Dental Hospital :

-The hospital is in a dedicated building, 4 storeys high.
-You will get a general dental check-up on your first visit.
-Prices are not very low, though cheaper than in most home countries.
-There is an abundance of various dental specialists, and you could get any necessary dental work done here.
-Different dentists will work on subsets of work to be done, if necessary.
+There is an abundance of various dental specialists, and you can get any necessary dental work done here.
+Different dentists will work on subsets of work to be done.
 This a in our opinion a good setup.
 Prices of work done are not arbitrary, but clearly defined.
 Patients' data are put on computer files, and you will be regularly reminded when you need your next dental checkup by email messages.

 Their is a list of dental procedures and the prices quoted available at the reception counter when entering the hospital.
 You will need to pay in advance for some treatments (like crowns, root canals, implants).

 The Dental Hospital also has a small 'pharmacy' in its lobby.
-You can get here all kinds of dental hygiene instruments, including regular and specialized tooth brushes, interdental brushes, dental floss, oral desinfectants etc. Tooth brushes from Tepe are featured, whick are the softest we have ever encountered.
+You can get here all kinds of dental hygiene instruments, including regular and specialized tooth brushes, interdental brushes, dental floss, oral desinfectants etc. Tooth brushes from Tepe are featured, whick are softer than most.

 Dental services at other hospitals and clinics :